YotaYota/notes/work_strategy.md

 5. When I reach some kind of end point of the choosen approach, evaluate the conclusions and save them.

+When working on one approach, set all others aside.
+If I get a new idea while doing an approach: write it down and save for later.

 #

 - Work become more granulary, and it feels less